gordonbrander/choochoo/README.md

 ChooChoo
 --------

-Compose functions using method chaining syntax.
+Create small and lazy DSLs using method chaining syntax.

                       .---._
                   .--(. '  .).--.      . .-.